 The Canadian Incidence Study of Reported Child Abuse and Neglect (CIS) is a national initiative to collect data on children who come to the attention of a child welfare authority due to alleged or suspected abuse and/or neglect.
 The CIS examines the incidence of reported child maltreatment and the characteristics of the children and families investigated by child welfare authorities in the year the study is conducted.

 The first reported child abuse and neglect incidence study conducted in Canada was the 1993 Ontario Incidence Study.
-The first national cycle of the CIS was completed in 1998 and subsequent studies were conducted in 2003 and 2008.
-The 2019 cycle, the First Nations/Canadian Incidence Study of Reported Child Abuse and Neglect (FN/CIS-2019) is currently in its planning stages, with data collection planned for the fall of 2019.
+The first national cycle of the CIS was completed in 1998 and subsequent studies were conducted in 2003, 2008 and 2019.
+The most recent cycle, the First Nations/Canadian Incidence Study of Reported Child Abuse and Neglect (FN/CIS-2019) was completed in 2019 and is a study of child welfare investigations involving First Nations and non-Indigenous children.
 The CIS datasets provide a unique opportunity to compare changes in child maltreatment investigations across Canada over the last decade.
 The 2008 cycle also includes a number of province-specific studies in British-Columbia, Alberta, Ontario and Quebec, as well as a national First Nations component.
-In 2013, a province specific study was conducted in Ontario, and in 2014, province specific studies were conducted in Quebec and Alberta.
+In 2013, a province specific study was conducted in Ontario, and in 2014, a province specific study was conducted in Quebec.

 Core funding for the past three CIS cycles has been provided by the Public Health Agency of Canada’s Injury and Child Maltreatment Division.
 Additional financial and/or in kind support has been provided by Provincial and Territorial child welfare authorities, Indigenous child welfare organizations, as well as participating universities and research funding organizations.
 The FN/CIS-2019 is a project of the Assembly of First Nations and a national First Nations Advisory Committee with funding support from the Public Health Agency of Canada.